Interested in taking a course in Permaculture? Visit OUR Events page to see our current offerings.

 According to the Permaculture Institute, some of the concepts of permaculture include:

-Food Forests, which are polyculture plantings that are, though carefully planned and managed, designed to mimic the natural interactions and benefits found between plants and animals in natural environments.
+Food Forests, which are polyculture plantings that are carefully planned and managed, are designed to mimic the natural interactions and benefits found between plants and animals in natural environments.
 A related concept is that of the Guild, or group of plants, animals, insects, etc., which work together on and in the land.
 A simple example of this is the interactions apparent in a compost pile and between that compost pile and the plants it serves.
-At OUR we have several acres dedicated to nuts, berries, fruit trees and more in our food forest.
+At OUR, we have several acres dedicated to nuts, berries, fruit trees and more in our food forest.
 Bees and birds naturally interact with the plants spread around the land.

 Poultry and Backyard animals, which are used for waste management, compost creation, and food production.
 As they forage, animals also help to keep plants and their areas healthy.
-At OUR heritage chickens, sheep, hogs, ducks, goats, and turkeys are regularly part of our poultry and animal systems.
+At OUR heritage, chickens, sheep, hogs, ducks, goats, and turkeys are regularly part of our poultry and animal systems.

-Other principles include designing for multiple functions, using heritage seeds and animals, watershed restoration, natural building, and waste management.
+Other principles include designing for multiple functions, heritage seeds and animals, watershed restoration, natural building, and waste management.

 OUR commitment to permaculture onsite goes back to the first year the founders of OUR Ecovillage gained access to the land.
-Instead of immediately building, they spent an entire year observing the land in all its seasons, in doing so deepening their understanding of the way the land interacted with the wider environment around it, at all times of year.
+Instead of immediately building, they spent an entire year observing the land in all its seasons, in doing so deepening their understanding of the way the land interacted with the wider environment around it at all times of the year.
 That foundation knowledge has allowed us to build our structures and systems in the locations most advantageous to the land and community.